meshari343/NEXUS_AI/README.md

 * data: JSON string with the same format as the json sample above, but the username, and text are not optional.
 * seasonal: Optional boolean parameter, to decide whetever to use seasonal_test, note that without seasonal test the model building process is x6 times faster, but may give lower results.
 * time_series: a dictionary containing four keys:
-    * "past_values": the last year monthly avarage ratings, min: 3 months, max: 12 months.
+    * "past_values": the last year monthly average ratings, min: 3 months, max: 12 months.
     * "past_dates": the year/month associated with each value of the past
-    * "future_forecasting": the prediction for the next 3 months avarage ratings.
+    * "future_forecasting": the prediction for the next 3 months average ratings.
     * "future_dates": the year/month associated for each value of the forecasted future.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.# NEXUS AI